FBerding/aifeducation/README.md

   schools or universities, students often solve tasks by creating handwritten documents.
 Thus, educators and researchers first have to transform analogue data into a digital form, involving human action.
-  This makes data generation financially expensive and time-consuming, leading to *small data sets*.
+  This makes data generation expensive and time-consuming, leading to *small data sets*.
 - **high privacy policy standards:** Furthermore, in the educational and social sciences, data often refers to humans and/or their actions.
   These kinds of data are protected by privacy policies in many